 Parts and Joint Types

-Parts and joints determine most of your MIG-welding decisions: identify each component’s joint type (butt, lap, corner, edge), part thickness, and shape so you can size welds, pick wire and shielding gas, and calculate filler volume.
-You’ll list weld types, apply joint considerations, and quantify geometry to derive material and labor estimates.
-Use measured thicknesses (mm/in), note edge prep, and record part shapes that affect access and travel speed.
+Parts and joints determine most of your MIG-welding decisions.
+Identify each component’s joint type like butt, lap, corner, or edge.
+Note part thickness and shape.
+This helps size welds, pick wire and shielding gas, and calculate filler volume.

 | Item | Key data |